pallets-eco/flask-security/docs/configuration.rst

 .. py:data:: SECURITY_SUBDOMAIN

     Specifies the subdomain for the Flask-Security blueprint.
+If set together with Flask's ``SERVER_NAME`` configuration, will also allow post-login redirects on subdomains of the base domain.

     Default: ``None``.
 .. py:data:: SECURITY_FLASH_MESSAGES